Welcome to Wholesale Forum.com

 Tap water, heating, cooling, hot air supplying, hot water, gas, liquefied petroleum gas, natural gas, coal/charcoal products for household use; Book, newspapers, magazines(excluding the newspapers and magazines distributed by the post department)

 Feeds, chemical fertilizers, agricultural chemicals, agricultural machinery and plastic converting film for farming;

 Selected metal mineral products, Selected non-metal mineral products, coal - 13%

-Crude oil, mine salt and goods other than those listed above; Taxable services - 17%Buy the cheapest wholesale and dropshipgoods sold at up to 95% off Retail Price!
+Crude oil, mine salt and goods other than those listed above; Taxable services - 17%Want To Be An eBay Powerseller?This is the Service You Need.

 14 Dec 2010 12:50 AM #3